zmkfirmware/zmk/docs/docs/features/keymaps.md

 ### Root devicetree Node

-ALl the remaining keymap nodes will be nested inside of the root devicetree node, like so:
+All the remaining keymap nodes will be nested inside of the root devicetree node, like so:

 ```devicetree
 / {